Area51 Project - Mike's 2006 Powertek REV:

 In fact we chose to mark off a couple unsuspecting very thin ice spots for some of the crew less familiar with the pond to ensure they didn't go through especially on bike.

 We received about 10cm snow Friday night which made Saturday a lot of fun on the bikes.
-However with a storm forecast for Monday I decided to run back to town and pick up Project REV. I was stoked that it would not miss an annual cabin trip due to weather, especially after the work put into it last month!
+However with another storm forecast for Monday I decided to run back to town and pick up Project Powertek.
+I was stoked that it would not miss an annual cabin trip due to weather, especially after the work put into it last month!

-By Tuesday we had another 15cm on top of Friday's 10, so riding conditions were not ideal.
-No jumping or bashing drifts this year, but we could certainly pick our way along the pole line, and run the lakes with ease.
+By Tuesday we had another 15cm on top of Friday's 10, so riding conditions while not ideal certainly scratched the itch.
+No jumping or bashing drifts this year, but we could certainly pick our way along the pole line, and run the ponds with ease.

-Just one week later and the ice on Sooley's pond and all others on the Avalon was gone, along with snow on any trails.
-2018 was a brutally short riding season, Project REV stayed stored at Sooley's cabin for summer 2018.
+Just one week later and the ice on Sooley's pond along with most others on the Avalon was gone, so was the snow on our trails.
+2018 was a brutally short riding season, Project REV remained stored at Sooley's cabin for summer 2018.

 Annual winter trip February 6, 2019 shaped up to be not much better than 2018 snow level wise, but thankfully it had been cold so the pond was well frozen.
 Project REV was already at the cabin, I also brought Project Foreman with fleshly studded tires for the icy conditions.
 I managed a couple runs up the pond Tuesday with AJ on his new Vmax700, but off pond riding was out of the question this year.